-This is the official website of the Space Engineering Graduate Program, part of degree programs in Aerospace Engineering run by the Department of Aerospace Engineering at the University of Pisa.
+This is the official website of the Space Engineering Graduate Program, part of degree programs in Aerospace Engineering run by the Aerospace Section of the Department of Civil and Industrial Engineering at the University of Pisa.
 The information provided below includes a short historical sketch of the University of Pisa, summary news about the Aerospace Department, its Faculty and degrees offered, and the relation of the Space option with other degree programs in Aerospace Engineering.
 The site also contains full information about the Space Program, its curriculum and admission requirements as well as a variety of additional information of interest for both prospective and current students.

 The University of Pisa (Università di Pisa) is a renowned and ancient School, the origins of which can be traced back to the early middle-ages.
 The earliest evidence of a Pisan “Studium” dates to 1338, when the renowned jurist Ranieri Arsendi transferred to Pisa from Bologna.
 He and other lecturers were, at the time, paid by the Municipality to teach public lessons.
 The papal bull “In Supremae Dignitatis” granted by Pope Clement VI on 3 September 1343, recognized the “Studium” of Pisa as a “Studium Generale ,” an institution of further education founded or confirmed by a universal authority, the Papacy or Empire.
 Pisa was one of the first European universities that could boast this papal recognition, which guaranteed the universal, legal value of its educational qualifications.
 In the following centuries, the University of Pisa was home to such scientists as Galileo Galilei, Antonio Pacinotti and Vito Volterra, and Nobel laureates Enrico Fermi, Carlo Rubbia and Giosué Carducci.